Matter tells space [and time] how to curve, and space tells matter how to move.

 At MIT, Corey was a member of the Quantum MURI group.
 His research explored quantum entanglement/erasure by fabricating a quantum interferometer.
-Entangled photon pairs, produced by laser pumped nonlinear crystal, were separated and recombined to demonstrate quantum erasure (and violation of Bell’s inequality principle thereby verifying the paradox of non-locality.
-Corey's research experience also includes feedback control systems when he was a member of the Laboratory for Electromagnetic and Electronic Systems (LEES) within the Research Laboratory of Electronics (RLE).
+Entangled photon pairs, produced by laser pumped nonlinear crystal, were separated and recombined to demonstrate quantum erasure (and violation of Bell’s inequality principle thereby verifying the paradox of non-locality).
+Corey's previous research experience also includes feedback control systems when he was a member of MIT's Laboratory for Electromagnetic and Electronic Systems (LEES) within the Research Laboratory of Electronics (RLE).

-As a Visiting Fellow at SRI (Stanford Research Inst.), Corey's experiments involved passing various current densities through metal-deuterides to detect radioactive signatures in the Energy Research Center.
+As a Visiting Fellow at SRI (Stanford Research Inst.), Corey's experiments involved passing various current densities through metal-deuterides to detect radioactive signatures in the Energy Research Center (for alternative energy).

-Corey has a spattering of journal articles, publications and patent inventorships.
+Corey has a modest smattering of journal articles, publications and patent inventorships.